About

 A full-stack developer with deep, hands-on experience across web frameworks, relational databases, RESTful APIs, and game engines.
 Ayden's background spans the full development lifecycle — from architecting backend systems and managing production databases to building polished front-end experiences and hardening applications against security threats.
 That breadth isn't accidental: years of professional work in fast-moving environments demanded the ability to pick up unfamiliar tools quickly and apply them effectively under real constraints.

 Currently leading projects as a Software Developer, Ayden operates at the intersection of engineering and strategy — building systems that work today while planning for how they'll need to grow tomorrow.
-Whether he's deep in a legacy codebase, standing up a new hosting environment, or advising a client on their technology roadmap, he brings the same disposition: understand the problem fully before reaching for a solution.
+Whether he's deep in a legacy codebase, standing up a new hosting environment, or advising a client on their project roadmap, he brings the same disposition: understand the problem fully before reaching for a solution.

 Outside of work, Ayden trains in Muay Thai and lifts regularly — disciplines that reward the same kind of incremental, consistent effort he brings to software.
 On weekends you'll find him on a bike path somewhere new, or exploring a part of the city he hasn't been to yet.